Blockstream/satellite/doc/hardware.md

 voltage in order to switch between vertical and horizontal polarization.
 A supplied DC voltage of +18 VDC sets the LNB to horizontal polarization, whereas a voltage of +13 VDC sets the LNB to vertical polarization.
-Please keep this in mind when rotating the LNB for a specific polarization angle during antenna pointing.
+Please keep this in mind when rotating the LNB for a specific polarization angle during the antenna pointing stage.

 **Further notes**: